-Data science consultants are mostly hired on a per-project basis, but some businesses retain data consultancy firms to receive continuous expert guidance and strategic direction.
+Data science consultants are mostly hired per-project, but some businesses retain data consultancy firms to receive continuous expert guidance and strategic direction.
 Here is what data consultants do:

 As a data consultant, you’ll frequently collaborate with clients to identify business problems and opportunities that can be addressed with data science.
 Your responsibilities include working with technical and non-technical stakeholders to define clear objectives and achievable outcomes for data science projects.